Fast computation of Tukey trimmed regions and median in dimension $p>2$: Introduction

-A \textit{Tukey $\tau$-trimmed region} is the set of points in $\mathbb{R}^{p}$ that have at least Tukey depth $\tau$.
-For $\tau>\frac 1n$ it is a closed convex polyhedron, included in $\conv(x_{1},\dots , x_n)$, hence compact.
-Tukey regions are nested, shrinking with increasing $\tau$.
+$0<\kappa\le 1$.
+It is a closed convex polyhedron, included in $\conv(\x_{1},\dots , \x_n)$, and hence compact.
+Tukey regions are nested, they shrink with increasing $\kappa$.
 An empirical distribution is fully characterized by its Tukey regions \citep{StruyfR99}.

-Similarly, the centrality of a point $x$ regarding a probability distribution $P$ in $\mathbb{R}^p$ is measured by the \textit{population version} of the Tukey depth as follows:

-Note that \eqref{HDSV} is a special case of \eqref{HDSVpop} with $P_{\cal X}$.
-The population version of Tukey regions determines the underlying distribution if either the distribution is discrete \citep{Koshevoy02} or the regions' boundaries are smooth \citep{KongZ10}.

-In multivariate analysis, a broad nonparametric methodology can be developed that is based on Tukey depth and Tukey regions, in particular, multivariate procedures of signs and ranks, order statistics, quantiles, and measures of outlyingness and risk.
+In multivariate analysis, a broad nonparametric methodology has been based on Tukey depth and Tukey regions; including multivariate procedures of signs and ranks, order statistics, quantiles, and measures of outlyingness \citep{LiuPS99, Serfling06}.
 As the Tukey depth is affine invariant and robust, so is any inference based on it.

-For such procedures, see for example \cite{YehS97}, \cite{Serfling06}, \cite{MozharovskyiML14}, and references therein.
+A Tukey region is a set-valued statistic.
+Calculating the Tukey $\kappa$-region at some $\kappa$ is an essential part of many statistical tasks, among them calculating the Tukey median set and its gravity point \citep{Donoho82}, drawing a bagplot and identifying outliers \citep{RousseeuwRT99,HubertRS15}, constructing a multivariate confidence region \citep{YehS97}, measuring multivariate value at risk \citep{CascosM07}, and solving a risk constraint stochastic program \citep{MoslerB14}.

+Moreover, Tukey regions visualize the location, spread and shape of data, particularly in dimension three \citep{LiuPS99}.
+This last point will be illustrated at the end of Subsection~\ref{ssec:algBFS}, where we visualize a $3$-dimensional set of real data by a few depth contours.

 Many other depth notions have been proposed and used in the literature for descriptive as well as inferential procedures.
-Among them are the simplicial depth \citep{Liu90}, the zonoid depth \citep{KoshevoyM97}, and the projection depth \citep{Liu92, Zuo03}.
-For recent surveys, see \cite{Mosler13} and \cite[][Ch.
-1]{VanBever13}.
-General definitions of a depth function can be found in \cite{ZuoS00} and \cite{Dyckerhoff02}.
+Among them the Tukey depth is most important due to its conceptual simplicity, its robustness against outlying data, and its affinity to projection pursuit approaches.

-The various notions of data depth differ in their theoretical properties: regarding invariance and robustness, convergence to their population version, and whether they fully characterize an underlying probability distribution.
-By this, from an applied view, different depths fit to different applications.
-However, most decisive in possible applications is, whether the depth can be efficiently computed for real sample sizes and in higher dimensions.
-To calculate the Tukey depth, feasible algorithms have been developed by \cite{RutsR96a} for dimension $p=2$, \cite{RousseeuwS98} for $p=3$, and most recently by \cite{DyckerhoffM14} and \cite{Liu14} for general $p$; see also \cite{MillerRRSSSS03}.
+However, most decisive for the possible use of the Tukey depth in applications is, whether the depth and its trimmed regions can be efficiently computed for realistic sample sizes and in higher dimensions.
+To calculate the Tukey depth $d(\x | P_{\cal X})$ of a point $\x$, feasible algorithms have been developed by \cite{RutsR96a} for dimension $p=2$, \cite{RousseeuwS98} for $p=3$, and most recently by \cite{DyckerhoffM16} and \cite{Liu17} for general $p$; see also \cite{MillerRRSSSS03}.